jmalaverri/iTemp2Facts/README.md

 To run the search_movies.ipynb, update the APIkeys.json file (the file can be found at lib folder)  with your IMDb key.

 ### Results
 * The meta-facts obtained can be found at the formatted folder (all files are formatted.
 We've compressed the files because of the size.).
-Files generated before being formatted are stored in "outputs" folder.
+Files generated before being formatted are stored in "outputs".
 * The file that combines the contents of the actedIn.csv file with the IMDb information can be found at imdb folder.